GuyTeichman/RNAlysis/docs/source/tutorial.rst

   :width: 600
   :alt: CLICOM clustering - multiple clustering setups

+I chose to add, in addition to the two clustering setups from earlier, the following three clustering setups:
+* K-Medoids clustering with 7 clusters and the Spearman distance metric
+* Hierarchical clustering 8 clusters, Euclidean distance metric and Ward linkage
+* HDBSCAN clustering with the Jackknife distance metric and minimal cluster size of 150

 Once we are happy with the clustering solutions and tuning parameters, we can click on the "Start CLICOM" button, and see progress reports in the output box on the main window of *RNAlysis*.

 .. image:: /tutorial_screenshots/01g25_clicom.png